-As at 30 September 2019 the New Zealand Meat Board managed $75.9m of reserves.
-This includes a $55.3m contingency fund set aside for re-establishing New Zealand’s reputation in the wake of an international industry crisis, and $2.5m for quota jeopardy – a situation where New Zealand’s quota arrangements are threatened by the actions of a quota market authority or quota holder.
-These funds are being inflation adjusted as the reserve investments are transitioned into the investment fund managed by Jarden Partners Limited.
+As at 30 September 2021 the New Zealand Meat Board managed $77.8 million of reserves.
+This includes the $62.8 million contingency fund set aside for re-establishing New Zealand’s reputation in the wake of an international industry crisis, and $3.04 million for quota jeopardy – a situation where New Zealand’s quota arrangements are threatened by the actions of a quota market authority or quota holder.
+These funds are inflation adjusted.

 The investment fluctuation reserve had a value of -$6.1 million, representing unrealised losses from the investment fund compared to book value.

 The remaining $18.1 million is held in reserve as retained earnings.

 Income (interest and dividends) after reserve management expenses are available for industry good projects by application from Beef + Lamb New Zealand Limited (B+LNZ).

 Beef + Lamb New Zealand Genetics $0.9 million (2021: $1 million).